 At the same time, make sure that you create blog content based on TOFU keywords, and service pages or info pages based on BOFU keywords.

-7. Create your landing pages using BOFU keywords
+7. Decide between landing pages vs blog posts using BOFU keywords

-When you are creating your service pages and landing pages, use the words you have identified as BOFU keywords.
+When you are creating your blog and landing pages, use the words you have identified as BOFU keywords.

 These are the words that you have brainstormed and are relevant to your services.

-Once you identify the right keywords, make sure you do the following:
+Once you identify the right keywords, make sure you do the following in terms of on page SEO:

 - mention your target keyword in the title, meta description, headings and URL;